Obsidian-TTRPG-Community/ObsidianTTRPGShare/Pathfinder/Second_Edition/TTRPG_Statblocks/Bestiary/Bestiary/Daeodon.md

     desc: "⬲ "
 abilities_bot:
   - name: "Daeodon Charge"
     desc: "⬺  The daeodon [[Stride|Strides]] twice and then makes a tusk [[Strike]].
-As long as it moved at least 20 feet, it gains a +2 circumstance bonus to its attack roll., A medium or smaller creature struck by this attack must succeed at a DC 19 Reflex save or be knocked [[prone|prone]] by the force of the blow."
+As long as it moved at least 20 feet, it gains a +2 circumstance bonus to its attack roll.
+A medium or smaller creature struck by this attack must succeed at a DC 19 Reflex save or be knocked [[prone|prone]] by the force of the blow."

 speed: 40 feet